anantc18/tor-project/README.md

-## How to run TOR routers?
+## How to run the code?

-1. Open the network1.xml in CORE
+1. Run the **network1.xml** file in CORE.

-2. On each of the entry, middle and exit PCs, run the network1_config.sh script
+2. On each of the entry, middle and exit nodes, run the **network1_config.sh** script followed by **tor_node.py**.
+These PCs now serve as the TOR routers for CircuitID 111.

-3. Then, on each of the entry, middle and exit PCs, run the tor_node.py script

-4. Send a 3-layered packet from client and observe the unwrapped packet at facebook node

-5. Send an unwrapped packet from facebook and observe a 3-layered packet back at client
+3. On the client node, run **tor_node.py**.
+This program encrypts outgoing packets and decrypts incoming packets from the client.

+4. Start Wireshark on eth0 interfaces for client, entry, exit, and the facebook nodes.

+5. On the client, run **tcp_syn.py**.
+This application sends a TCP SYN packet to the facebook node.

+6. Observe the TCP SYN packet and its response SYN ACK packet at various stages in the network.